How To Make Lip Balm With Essential Oils at Home: Simple DIY Recipe

 Safety Precautions

-Even natural lip balms need to be used carefully.
+Natural lip balms, too, should be applied very carelessly.
 Test: A patch test should be done prior to complete application to test skin sensitivity.
-Essential oils should be applied in safe doses; too much of them can irritate the lips.
-Pregnant or lactating persons are advised to seek the advice of a medical expert before taking them.
-Store the lip balm in areas that children are not likely to consume in large quantities.
-Discard the use of oils or additives that cause allergic reactions.
-Keep the product in closed containers devoid of heat or sunlight to keep it good.
+Essential oils are supposed to be used in moderation; excessive amounts may cause irritation of the lips.
+They are not recommended for pregnant or lactating persons and should consult a medical expert.
+Keep the lip balm in places where children will not have an opportunity of taking up in large quantities.
+Do away with oils or additives that lead to allergic reactions.
+To preserve the product in closed containers that have no heat or sunlight.

 Frequently Asked Questions